yanlipnican/klipper-config/README.md

 # klipper-config
-Klipper config for my Ender 3 V2
+Pretty standard config for Ender 3 V2 with BLtouch and PEI spring steel bed.